 THOSE WHO INVEST IN TARGETED EFFORTS REAP THE GREATEST REWARDS

 Domino’s first edged past Pizza Hut in advertising spend in 2014, when it increased measured-media spending 16.9%.
-Today, it spends more on buying backlinks than any other pizza chain — and the results are apparent.
+Today, it spends more on digital marketing than any other pizza chain — and the results are apparent.

 For every dollar spent on advertising over the last five years, Domino’s saw a roughly $35 return, with advertising spend increasing in almost constant relation to sales.

 In addition to seeing sales spike in conjunction with increased marketing efforts, the pizza chain’s stock is up 5,557% since hitting its lowest point in 2008, and it now leads competitors in delivery.
 Most of the brand’s recent innovations have been in consumer experience and marketing (particularly through the use of tech) rather that in the product itself.

 STILL, TRADITIONAL EFFORTS REMAIN A BIG PART OF THE MARKETING MIX

 Though digital marketing has been taking its share of the headlines (and its share of many chains’ advertising spend), many traditional marketing methods haven’t lost their effectiveness.
 Particularly neighborhood marketing, which allows for tactics to be more personalized (and often dramatically less expensive) than other means.

 The CMO of Canadian chain Tim Horton’s, for one, noted that though the chain has relied on social and digital marketing efforts in the past, its secret recipe has been the “market by market, neighborhood by neighborhood” work the brand has undertaken.
 The importance of neighborhood marketing efforts is key to the success of a number of brands, even giants like McDonald’s.